You can watch coaching call 2 in the Facebook group (best option, as you’ll be able to comment as you watch)

 - a memory from adolescence

-- the lowest point in your life
+- the toughest or lowest point in your life

 - any particular 'defining' events from your past